Still Life: An Allegory of the Vanities of Human Life: Description

 The work is a still life in the genre of vanitas, painted with oils on oak panel, and measuring 39.2 by 50.7 cm.
 Like most vanitas paintings, it contains deep religious overtones and was created to both remind viewers of their mortality (a memento mori) and to indicate the transient nature of material objects.
 The skull is the most obvious reminder of human mortality, which is also alluded to by delicate items such as the paper and the shell.

 The painting includes a skull with missing teeth, almost falling off of the table.
 A frayed rope passes through the handles of a large pot.
 The face of the pot contains an image of a man's face.
 Several pieces are arranged so that they rest uncomfortably close to the edge of the table.
 An ornate Japanese sword, a sea shell, and a lute also feature in the image.
 The left side of the painting is essentially blank, with only a shaft of light cutting through the space.
 There is also a book, a watch and the front of a trumpet or horn.

 Religion is a central allegorical theme in the painting.
-In the 2016 book Art and Music in the Early Modern Period, Katherine A. McIver wrote: "The image presents a "jumble of exquisite possessions ... abandoned hollow things ... receiving temporary luster from a higher source."
-The "higher source" is represented by a ray of sunlight that cuts directly to the right side of the skull in the painting.
+In the 2016 book Art and Music in the Early Modern Period, Katherine A. McIver wrote: The image "presents a jumble of exquisite possessions ...
+Each of these abandoned, hollow things receives its temporary luster from a higher source."
+The higher source is represented by a ray of sunlight that cuts directly to the right side of the skull in the painting.

-In 2011 Elena Tuparevska of the University of Deusto wrote a paper entitled "Teaching the concepts of carpe diem and memento mori".
-In the paper she stated that the painting symbolizes knowledge; she also said, the sword and shell are rare and therefore they symbolize wealth.
+In 2011, Elena Tuparevska of the University of Deusto stated that the painting symbolizes knowledge; the sword and shell are rare and therefore symbolize wealth.
 The lamp and watch symbolize the mortality of human life.

 Reception

 In 2001, the authors of Vermeer and the Delft School critiqued the painting by saying that the surface textures of the objects are contrasting and the light is harsh.
-In the 2014 the book titled, 1000 paintings of genius the authors have included this painting as number 354.
+They also suggested that the painting encourages the viewer to pursue an active life, so that one may even reach a degree of immortality through one's accomplishments.
+The painting was included in the 2014 book 1000 Paintings of Genius.